Horusiath/fsharp.core.extensions/README.md

 // You can also increment/decrement atomic values, effectivelly turning it into thread-safe counter let a = atom 1
-Atomic.inc a // returns 2
+Atomic.incr a // returns 2

 // You can also perform a conditional updates a.k.a.
 Compare-And-Swap or Compare-Exchange.
 // NOTE: for reference types it uses a reference equality (pointer check) instead of structural equality